Mlody33/NetworkCommunicationServer/README.md

 The received command from the client is processed on the server side and the modified data is returned to the client.

 >**_App is still in beta, but mostly works well._**

+command for maven to build app and run jar
+**mvn clean install exec:java**